 JACK LEE, a.k.a.
 Lee Wen-Hung, Taiwanese, assumed his post as Chairman of the Board on October 26, 2011.
 He obtained his Master's in Business Administration from California State University in 1979 and Bachelor of Arts in Economics from Soochow University, Taipei.
 He is concurrently the Chairman of CTBC Venture Capital Co., Ltd under CTBC Financial Holding Co., Ltd. He was Chairman of CTBC Asset Management Co., Ltd. from 2011 to 2012.
 Mr. Lee has been with CTBC Bank Co., Ltd. since 1993.
 He served various positions as the Vice Chairman of CTBC Securities Co.
 Ltd. from 2005 to 2008, the Executive Vice President and General Auditor of CTBC Bank Co., Ltd. from 2002 to 2005, the Senior Vice President and General Manager of Credit Department and International Department from 1995 to 2002 at the Bank.
-He is 62 years old.
+He is 63 years old.

 WILLIAM B. GO, Filipino, has been the Vice Chairman of the Board since October 15, 2001.
 He also served as concurrent President from April 3, 2008 to January 31, 2009.
 A Certified Public Accountant, he earned his Bachelor of Science degree from the University of the East and a Master of Science in Business Administration degree from the University of Missouri in the United States.
 He is Chairman of Investors Securities, Inc. and Gama Enterprises, Inc.; Chairman and President of Big Blue Realty Corporation; and President of Serico, Inc.; and holds various directorship positions in other institutions.
 He served as the President of Philippine Bank of Communication from 1985 to 1995.
 Mr. Go has been with the Bank since 1995 as President until October 15, 2001 when he was elected Vice Chairman.
-He is 76 years old.
+He is 77 years old.

 STEVE TSAI, a.k.a.
-Tsai Wen-Hsiung, Taiwanese and born in 1963, was elected to the Board as Director and President and CEO of CTBC Bank (Philippines) Corp. on March 1, 2015.
-He obtained his Bachelor of Science in Economics degree and Masters in Business Administration in International Trade from National Cheng-Chi University, Information Management from National Taiwan University, and Master of Philosophy in Accounting and Finance from Lancaster University, United Kingdom.
-He has been with CTBC Bank since December 1996 and held various positions as Vice President of Treasury, Corporate Banking Planning, Product Development, Corporate Planning Departments from 1996 to 2002; Senior Vice President of Trust Asset Management Department and Corporate Trust Department from 2003 to 2013; and Executive Director in Singapore Branch from 2013 to January 2015.
-Prior to joining CTBC Bank, he served as Vice President of JP Morgan Chase from 1989 to 1996, and Management Trainee of Bank of America in 1989.
-He is 52 years old.
+Tsai Wen-Hsiung, Taiwanese, obtained his Bachelor's degree in Economics from National Cheng-Chi University and has been awarded multiple postgraduate degrees, including Business Administration in International Trade (National Cheng-Chi University), Information Management (National Taiwan University), and Master of Philosophy in Accounting and Finance (Lancaster University, United Kingdom).
+He was elected as Board Director and President and CEO of CTBC Bank (Phils.)
+Corp. on March 1, 2015.
+His career with CTBC Bank Co.
+Ltd. (Taiwan) first started in 1996 when he joined as Vice President of Treasury Department.
+He was given exposures to various roles in Corporate Banking Planning, Product Development, and Corporate Planning from 1996 to 2002.
+As Senior Vice President, he led the Trust Asset Management Department and Corporate Trust Department from 2003 to 2013.
+In 2013, Mr. Tsai was appointed as Executive Director of CTBC's Singapore Branch, a role he performed for two years.
+Prior to joining CTBC Bank, he served as Vice President of JP Morgan Chase from 1989 to 1996, and was a Management Trainee at the Bank of America in 1989.
+Mr. Tsai is 53 years old.

 C.C.
 HUANG a.k.a.
 Huang Chih-Chung, Taiwanese, obtained his Masters in Business Administration from Indiana University, Bloomington, U.S.A. and Bachelor of Economics from the National Taiwan University in Taiwan.
 He is currently Head of Global Institutional Credit Risk Management Division of CTBC Bank Co., Ltd. and Director of Grand Bills Finance Corporation.
 He was Head of Institutional Banking Taiwan Corporate Banking Division and Head of South East Asia Region Division of CTBC Bank Co., Ltd. from 2010 to 2012.
 Prior to that, he served as Executive Director of ABN AMRO Bank, Taipei Branch from 1990 to 2010.
 He was seconded to ABN AMRO Bank Head Officer in Amsterdam from 1996 to 1999.
-He is 53 years old.
+He is 54 years old.